danielaparker/jsoncons/doc/Pages/index.md

 #### As a strongly typed C++ data structure

-jsoncons supports mapping JSON data into C++ data structures.
+jsoncons supports mapping JSON texts into C++ data structures.
 The functions [decode_json](https://github.com/danielaparker/jsoncons/blob/master/doc/ref/decode_json.md) and [encode_json](https://github.com/danielaparker/jsoncons/blob/master/doc/ref/encode_json.md)
 convert strings or streams of JSON data to C++ data structures and back.
-Decode and encode work for all C++ classes that have [json_type_traits](https://github.com/danielaparker/jsoncons/blob/master/doc/ref/json_type_traits.md) defined.
-The standard library containers are already supported, and your own types will be supported too if you specialize `json_type_traits` in the `jsoncons` namespace.
+Decode and encode work for all C++ classes that have [json_type_traits](https://github.com/danielaparker/jsoncons/blob/master/doc/ref/json_type_traits.md) defined. jsoncons already supports many types in the standard library, and your own types will be supported too if you specialize `json_type_traits` in the `jsoncons` namespace.